 The fee we may impose will equal six months simple interest on the amount withdrawn subject to penalty.

 If your account has an original maturity between three years and less than seven years:

 The fee we may impose will equal one year simple interest on the amount withdrawn subject to penalty.

 As DA readers know, there is always a risk of being stuck in a low-rate iGOCD, if a high-rate iGOCD automatically rolls over.
 Given iGObanking’s history of sudden rate changes, keeping track of your iGObanking investments should be a high priority.
 According to the Disclosure document,

 The interest rate will be the prevailing renewal rate on the maturity date which has the same term and minimum balance (if any) as the original time deposit.

 You will have seven calendar days after maturity to withdraw the funds without a penalty.

-Seven days – that’s all.
-Seven calendar days is definitely on the low-end for grace periods, increasing the chances that customers won't close the iGOCD before it locks into another term.
+Seven calendar days is at the low-end for grace periods, increasing the chance that customers won't/can’t close the iGOCD before it locks into another term.
 According to the FAQs,

 Yes, you will be sent an email notification that your maturity